intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/quick_start.md

-# BigDL-LLM in 5 Minutes
+# BigDL-LLM in 5 minutes